-- C. Research questions Research and practice of software development is performed under various assumptions about issue tracking that have not been validated through extensive empirical studies.
-Thus several hypotheses can be made, and accepted, that we will attempt to (in)validate in this work: - H1 Open source projects receive large numbers, e.g., over 1000, of issue reports. - H2 During a software project lifecyle, developers write code for which a distinct community of users report issues.
-Thus we expect less than 50% of issue reporters to be among project developers, and vice versa. - H3 Collaborative coding environment has a positive impact on issue reporting. - H4 The more people are interested in a project and submit issue reports, the quicker project developers handle them.
+Research and practice of software C. Research questions development is performed under various assumptions about issue tracking that have not been validated through extensive empirical studies.
+Thus several hypotheses can be made, and accepted, that we will attempt to (in)validate in this work:

+- Open source projects receive large numbers, e.g., over 1000, of H1 issue reports. - During a software project lifecyle, developers write code for H2 which a distinct community of users report issues.
+Thus we expect less than 50% of issue reporters to be among project developers, and - Collaborative coding environment has a positive impact on issue H3 reporting. - The more people are interested in a project and submit issue H4 reports, the quicker project developers handle them.